Research & Campaigns

 - Campaigning on social issues, such as availability of NHS dentists, better transport and banking facilities.

-Our social policy work has included reports on mental health and social exclusion, clients experience of debt, exploitation of migrant workers, access to justice and legal help.
-For more information about Citizens Advice social policy work and publications please go to https://www.citizensadvice.org.uk/about-us/policy/
+Our research & campaigns work has included reports on bailiffs, how consumers pay extra for being loyal to some companies, mental health and social exclusion, clients experience of debt, exploitation of migrant workers, access to justice and legal help.
+You can read all Citizens Advice’s research work at this link: https://www.citizensadvice.org.uk/about-us/policy/

 We use our experience of people’s problems at a local level as well.
 We act as a ‘critical friend’ to Southwark Council and reflect back the problems people face and how policies they are developing – from digital infrastructure to rent arrears collection – might impact on people.

 In a recent campaign, we have noticed how some people entitled to free prescriptions and claiming Universal Credit were getting NHS penalty charges.
 On the back of a prescription form there is no box to tick marked “Universal Credit” and our clients, understandably, were getting confused, ticking the wrong box and getting a penalty charge.
 We’ve written to all the pharmacies in Southwark enclosing a leaflet that explains which box to tick (you can download the leaflet by clicking this link).